List of Chilean submissions for the Academy Award for Best International Feature Film

 Chile has submitted films for the Academy Award for Best International Feature Film since 1990.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.

-Chile has submitted twenty-six films for Oscar consideration, with their first film being nominated for an Academy Award in 2013.
-Chile won its first Foreign Language Oscar in 2018, with A Fantastic Woman.

-Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

-Below is a list of the films that have been submitted by Chile for review by the academy for the award by year and the respective Academy Awards ceremony.
+As of 2025, Chile was nominated twice, winning once for A Fantastic Woman in 2017.

+Submissions

 The Chilean submission is selected annually by the Consejo del Arte y la Industria Audiovisual, which chooses a nominee for the Spanish Goya Awards at the same time.
 The Goya nominee is usually the same film as the Oscar nominee (1991, 1993, 2001, 2003, 2004, 2006, 2007, 2009) but not always (1990, 2005, 2008, 2012).

-All films were made in Spanish

-The 2009 race was particularly controversial in Chile when The Maid, one of the most awarded films in Chile's cinematic history, was passed over in favor of a historical drama Dawson, Island 10 by Miguel Littin.
+The 2009 race was particularly controversial in Chile when The Maid, one of the most awarded films in Chile's cinematic history, was passed over in favor of a historical drama Dawson Isla 10 by Miguel Littin.
 The Chilean Cultural Council released a statement in November 2009, defending the decision.

 The 2020 film The Mole Agent made the shortlist for Best International Feature Film, but ended up being nominated in another category, Best Documentary Feature.

+Below is a list of the films that have been submitted by Chile for review by the academy for the award by year and the respective Academy Awards ceremony.
+All films selected are primary spoken in Spanish.

-Shortlisted Films
+Shortlisted films

-Since 2000, Chile has announced a list of finalists or eligible films that varied in number over the years (from 2 to 14 films) before announcing their official Oscar nominee, except in the years 2002, 2004, 2006, 2010, 2013 - 2015, 2017 and 2018 where an official list was not announced.
+Since 2000, Chile has announced a list of finalists or eligible films that varied in number over the years (from 2 to 14 films) before announcing their official Oscar nominee, except in the years 2002, 2006, 2013–2015 and 2018 where an official list was not announced.
 The following films have been shortlisted by the Audiovisual Art and Industry Council, a collegiate committee of audiovisual specialists brought together by the CNCA between 2003 and 2019, and by the Chilean Film Academy from 2020: